tlkh/m1-cpu-benchmarks/README.md

 From here, we can run our NumPy and SpaCy benchmarks that leverage NumPy.

-### SpaCy
+### Env 3: SpaCy+AppleOps

 Note that as of 3.1.4, SpaCy can optionally leverage Accelerate directly!
-To use it, you need to start from a fresh environment that does not already have SpaCy!
+To use it, you need to start from a fresh environment, there seem to be other factors that affect the performance, **you need to start clean otherwise you only get about half the performance boost for some reason**.

 ```
 rm -rf /Users/$USER/Library/Caches/pip
 pip install --no-cache-dir 'spacy[apple]'
 ```

-Note: removing your pip cache (not enough installing with `--no-cache-dir`) is important for this to work fully (somehow) else you'll only get half the performance boost.

 ### Jax